All Products

 Note

-• The startup command is not executable
+• The start command does not have execute permissions

 The function cannot be started.
 Function instance exited unexpectedly(code 13, message:permission denied) with start command '/code/bootstrap '.